TherieI/config-puller/README.md

 # config-puller
-A small project to automate the retrieval of "show" commands from Cisco devices
+A small project to automate the retrieval of "show" commands from Cisco devices.